gammy/snes-powerpak-firmware-v3/BUILDING_ON_LINUX.md

 Your linux distribution might have some of these packages available.
-If not, I wrote a little shellscript (placed in `src/`) called `fetch_tools.sh` which pulls and builds everything required, except for the wla compiler itself.
+If not, I wrote a little shellscript (placed in `src/`) called `fetch_tools.sh` which pulls and builds everything required.

-On arch/artix/manjaro, wla is available from the AUR: `aur/wla_dx`.
-You'll also need a C compiler (e.g gcc).

 # Building